DNnate/CISSP-Study-Resources/CISSP-Domain-8-Objectives.md

     - **Software Assurance Maturity Model (SAMM)**: an open source project maintained by the Open Web Application Security Project (OWASP)
         - provides a framework for integrating security into the software development and maintenance processes and provides orgs with the ability to assess their maturity
         - SAMM associates software development with 5 business functions:
-            - Governance: the activities needed to manage software development processes
+            - 📝Governance: the activities needed to manage software development processes
                 - this function includes practices for:
                     - strategy
                     - metrics